srilekhareddy0301/adobehitdataanalysis/README.md

    - `--TempDir`: Update with the S3 path where you want to store temporary files.
    - `repository`: Update with the name of your CodeCommit repository.

+8. Save the 'final_data.json' script with the updated parameters.

-8. Push the code to the CodeCommit repository using Git commands.
+9. Push the code to the CodeCommit repository using Git commands.
 Use Git commands from your local IDE or terminal to push the updated Glue job script to the CodeCommit repository.

-9. Test the AWS Glue job in the AWS Management Console to ensure it's working correctly.
+10. Test the AWS Glue job in the AWS Management Console to ensure it's working correctly.
 Go to the AWS Management Console, navigate to the Glue service, and run the Glue job that you updated earlier to analyze revenue data per keyword.
 Monitor the job's status and check the output to ensure it's producing the expected results.